Limit Multiplicity For Unitary Groups and The Stable Trace Formula: Applications to Growth of Cohomology.

 The $H^i(\fg, K; \pi)$ which appear in the right-hand side are the so-called $(\fg,K)$ cohomology groups of~$\pi$.
 We say that $\pi$ is \emph{cohomological} if~$H^*(\fg, K; \pi) \neq 0$; such representations were characterized by Vogan-Zuckerman \cite{VZ}.

 \begin{theorem}[\cite{VZ}] Let~$G$, $\fg$ be as above.
-Let~$K$ a maximal compact subgroup of~$G$ and~$\fg = \fk \oplus \fp$ be the corresponding Cartan decomposition.
-The group~$G$ has finitely many cohomological representations $\pi$, and~$H^i(\fg, K; \pi) \neq 0$ if and only if: \begin{itemize} \item[(i)] $\pi$ has the infinitesimal character of the trivial representation of~$G$, and; \item[(ii)] $\Hom_K(\pi, \wedge^i\fp) \neq 0$, \end{itemize} where the action of~$K$ on~$\wedge^i \fp$ is induced by the adjoint representation.
+Let~$K$ a maximal compact subgroup of~$G$ and~$\fg = \fk \oplus \fs $ be the corresponding Cartan decomposition with $\fk$ the Lie algebra of $K$.
+The group~$G$ has finitely many cohomological representations $\pi$, and~$H^i(\fg, K; \pi) \neq 0$ if and only if: \begin{itemize} \item[(i)] $\pi$ has the infinitesimal character of the trivial representation of~$G$, and; \item[(ii)] $\Hom_K(\pi, \wedge^i\fs) \neq 0$, \end{itemize} where the action of~$K$ on~$\wedge^i \fs$ is induced by the adjoint representation.

 \end{theorem}

 The results apply only to semisimple groups: they are extended to~$U(a,b)$ in \cite{Vo97}, and condition (ii) above implies that cohomological representations have trivial central character.
 Below, we give a concrete parametrization of cohomological representations of~$U(a,b)$ in terms of refinements of partitions of $a+b$ which are compatible with the signature $(a,b)$.
 More details can be found in \cite{BC05} and \cite{GG20}.